 It’s not a vintage goodie, but a “Made in China” reproduction with MDF inset panels and that awesome fake time-worn wear characteristic to this era of furniture.
 See the sticker in the bottom left?

 First, I used my sander to lightly buff the surface to give it a bit of tooth and take care of some wear issues.
-After that, I began with my Stubby Brush and a few coats of Spanish Moss to the frames, while the inset panels and back got Dried Sage.
+After that, I began with my paint brush and a few coats of soft green to the frames, while the inset panels and back got a lighter shade of that green.

 Once the paint had cured, it was time for me to make use of these beautiful napkins.
 I’ve long been a fan of decoupage and use it often my makeovers.
-You can see a few past ones HERE.
+Also, you can see a few past ones HERE.

 If you’re new to the term decoupage, it’s basically the art of cut work that includes paper and glue that originated in France in the 17th century though some say the Chinese may have used it as far back as the 12th century.
 Either way, it’s fun, super easy, and creates such magnificent drama.